Toronto Raptors: 2018–2019: First championship season

-2019–2021: Pandemic-shortened seasons, NBA Bubble, and temporary Tampa relocation
+2019–2021: Pandemic-shortened seasons

 The fear that Leonard would depart after only one season materialized when he signed with the Los Angeles Clippers.
 Nonetheless, the Raptors managed to win 53 games in a season shortened by the COVID-19 pandemic to secure the second seed and the second best record in the league.
-Their winning percentage (73.6 per cent) was the best in franchise history, with the season also seeing Nurse being named as Coach of the Year; additionally, Pascal Siakam made his first All-NBA Second Team, as well as being a starter in the 2020 NBA All-Star Game as well as Kyle Lowry making his 6th consecutive all-star selection.
-In the playoffs—which began later than usual in August, at the "Bubble" in Bay Lake, Florida near Orlando—the Raptors defeated the Brooklyn Nets 4–0 in the first round.
-They went down 0–2 against the Boston Celtics in the next round, before O.G.
-Anunoby scored a buzzer-beater to win Toronto the third game.
+Their winning percentage (73.6 per cent) was the best in franchise history, with the season also seeing Nurse being named as Coach of the Year; additionally, Pascal Siakam made his first All-NBA Second Team, as well as being a starter in the 2020 NBA All-Star Game as well as Kyle Lowry making his sixth consecutive all-star selection.
+In the playoffs—which began later than usual in August, at the "Bubble" in Walt Disney World in Bay Lake, Florida near Orlando—the Raptors defeated the Brooklyn Nets 4–0 in the first round.
+They went down 0–2 against the Boston Celtics in the next round, before OG Anunoby scored a buzzer-beater to win Toronto the third game.
 The series eventually went to seven games, with Boston prevailing.

 Due to travel restrictions imposed by the Canadian government in response to the COVID-19 pandemic, the Raptors were unable to host games in Toronto and played their home games for the 2020–21 season at Amalie Arena in Tampa, Florida.
-On February 28, 2021, due to NBA's COVID-19 Health and Safety Protocols, the Raptors suffered their first postponement, in a scheduled game versus the Chicago Bulls, At the time the Raptors were 4th in the East.
+On February 28, 2021, due to NBA's COVID-19 Health and Safety Protocols, the Raptors suffered their first postponement, in a scheduled game versus the Chicago Bulls, At the time, the Raptors were fourth in the East.
 They did not play again until March 3, but with five players missing due to the safety protocols, including Siakam, Anunoby, Lowry and Fred VanVleet, as well as head coach Nurse, resulting the Raptors to tank, Toronto lost 129–105 to the Detroit Pistons.
 The Raptors ultimately missed the playoffs for the first time in eight years.
-For the 2021 NBA draft, the Raptors jumped up to the 4th pick after having the 7th best odds in the 2021 NBA draft lottery.
-With the 4th pick in the 2021 NBA draft, the Raptors selected guard/forward Scottie Barnes from Florida State.
+For the 2021 NBA draft, the Raptors jumped up to the fourth pick after having the seventh-best odds in the 2021 NBA draft lottery.
+With the fourth pick in the 2021 NBA draft, the Raptors selected guard/forward Scottie Barnes from Florida State.